krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 Quentin - How can I use the sessions hash in Sinatra?

+Elliot - When do I use test doubles?

 ## Thursday
   Matthew - What is a code kata?